aearl16/aearl16.github.io/index.md

 The repo with the assignement can be found here: [HW2 Repo](https://github.com/aearl16/CS460_HW2)
  - Note: I didn't add this page to my main webpage (mostly because its ugly).
 It only exists in the repo.
  - Here is a link the HW2 description page [HW2 GH Page](src/hw2.md)

+ ## Homework 3

+ Conversion of a Java postfix calculator to C#.
+This project was really interested to do without Java like libraries.
+I took several approaches to slove the problem and managed to make the conversion.

+ The repo with the assignment can be found here: [HW3 Repo](https://github.com/aearl16/CS460_HW3) Link to the HW3 description page [HW3 GH Page](src/hw3.md)